HUBioDataLab/ASCARIS/README.md

 - **H_sapiens_interfacesHQ.txt** :  High confidence interfaces downloaded from [Interactome Insider](http://interactomeinsider.yulab.org/downloads.html) for *Homo sapiens*

-- **alphafold_structures** : This folder contains [AlphaFold Human proteome predictions](http://ftp.ebi.ac.uk/pub/databases/alphafold/latest/). **Please download the '.tar' file to the input_files folder** and **run get_alphafoldStructures.py** to untar the structures and create alphafold_summary file.
-The current folder in this repository contains only 100 AlphaFold model files for demo purposes (due to file size limitation), hence the users need to download the complete set of AlphaFold structures prior to running ASCARIS.
-Example command line is given below.
+- **alphafold_structures** : This folder is designated to contain Alphafold structure files. **Please download the '.tar' file from [AlphaFold Human proteome predictions](http://ftp.ebi.ac.uk/pub/databases/alphafold/latest/) to the input_files folder and untar here**.
+Summary file (alphafold_summary) is provided in the input files folder for v4 build.
+If you are using a build different than the currently present in ASCARIS repo (v4), **run get_alphafoldStructures.py** to untar the structures and create a new alphafold_summary file.
+The current alphafold_structures folder in this repository contains only 100 AlphaFold model files for demo purposes (due to file size limitation), hence the users need to untar the complete set of AlphaFold structures here prior to running ASCARIS.
+Example command line for build v4 is given below.

 ```
 cd ASCARIS
 python3 code/get_alphafoldStructures.py -file_name UP000005640_9606_HUMAN_v4.tar